ankityadav0811/Molecular_Dynamics/volumperatomat600k/README.md

 cd volumperatomat600k

 # Run using MPI (e.g., 4 processors)
-mpirun -np 4 lmp_mpi -in in.vol_calc
+mpirun -np 4 lmp_mpi -in in.volume
 📊 Key Logic: Instantaneous vs. Averaged
 The script is designed to output two distinct volume metrics to demonstrate the impact of thermal noise: